Sven Wombwell

 Article by: Sven Wombwell

-However, no evidence exists that testosterone causes blood clots (venous thromboembolism) in those without an underlying condition, and no studies prove otherwise.
+However, no evidence exists that testosterone therapy elevates the risk of blood clots (venous thromboembolism) in those without an underlying condition, and no studies prove otherwise.

-A new study [1] of more than 30,000 commercially insured men is the first large comparative analysis to show no link between testosterone therapy and blood clots.
-The study found that middle-aged and older men receiving testosterone therapy are not at increased risk of deep vein thrombosis (DVT) and blood clots.
+A new study of more than 30,000 commercially insured men is the first large comparative analysis to show no link between testosterone therapy and a higher risk of a blood clot.
+The study found that middle-aged and older men undergoing testosterone replacement therapy are not at increased risk of blood clots or deep vein thrombosis (DVT) (Baillargeon et al., 2015).

-In fact, the American Urologic Association (AUA) has made the following guideline statement.
+In fact, the American Urological Association (AUA) has made the following guideline statement regarding testosterone therapy to treat low testosterone and the risk of blood clots:

-Guideline Statement 19.
-"Patient should be informed that there is no definitive evidence linking testosterone therapy to a higher incidence of VTE."
+Guideline Statement 19: "Patients should be informed that there is no definitive evidence linking testosterone therapy to a higher incidence of VTE" (AUA, 2018).

 " It is reassuring that as far as we can determine, no testosterone associated thromboembolic events have been reported to date.".